 The Thriving Economy priority encourages intentional smart growth to support the City's business community so that residents have access to businesses, housing, employment, and well-paying jobs.
 Planning and designing additional parks, or infill at existing parks, provides opportunities to allow people to gather and socialize, which becomes a unique attraction to the City.
 The Parks Master Plan summarizes these infill areas at parks and compares them with park facility and amenity deficiencies.
 Amenities and parks can be attractive to local businesses where programs, youth sporting events and City events can drive residents and visitors to their businesses.
 Amenities such as sports fields, lighted courts and aquatic facilities can keep youth and adult sports in Menifee which supports the local economy.
 Strategy 2, Programs and Services, discusses exploring joint-use-agreements to utilize facilities such pools for seasonal youth and adult sports.
-Being able to host large youth events like soccer and baseball tournaments can provide increased annual revenue for local businesses.
+Being able to host large youth events like soccer and baseball tournaments can provide increased annual revenue for local businesses, there must also be awareness of potential impacts on neighborhoods when large events and tournaments are planned.
 Strategy 4, Financial, emphasizes the continuation of grant pursuits, increase sponsorships and additional funding options to maintain and create new parks and programs.
 Other recommendations include implementation of an asset management system to identify, evaluate and manage park assets and will allow the City to be proactive in maintenance and operational needs to keep parks in good condition.